-FutureCare is an affordable health insurance plan specifically for persons age 65 and older.
+FutureCare is the Government's affordable health insurance plan for persons aged 65 and older.
 All policy holders pay the same premium for the same level of coverage.
 The plan offers medical, dental, specialist overseas care and includes pharmaceutical coverage.
-The Government provides capital injections to FutureCare to ensure that premiums are maintained at an affordable level.
-There are currently 3,850 seniors enrolled in this plan, approximately 44% of the senior population in Bermuda.
-The plan is evaluated on an annual basis and benefits are adjusted to respond to the needs of the increasing aging population.
+There are currently 4,087 seniors enrolled in this plan, approximately 38% of the senior population in Bermuda.